Chronic, Subtle, Systemic Inflammation

 Metabolic syndrome

-A lot of inflammaging is probably a consequence of “metabolic syndrome,” a set of biological dysfunctions strongly linked to poor fitness, obesity, and aging.
+A lot of inflammaging is probably a consequence of “metabolic syndrome,” a set of biological dysfunctions that is more or less synonymous with being “out of shape,” caused by poor fitness, obesity, aging, genetics, and hard living.
 It is the roots of heart disease and diabetes.
-And we also know that metabolic syndrome is clearly associated with at least some common pain problems, like neck pain6 and back pain.7
+Metabolic syndrome, systemic inflammation, and aging are all so strongly associated that they are almost synonymous.

-Metabolic syndrome in turn is probably linked to severe chronic stress … or even stress that happened long ago, during childhood.9 It’s also quite possible that stress is inflammatory independently of metabolic syndrome (if they can be separated).
+Metabolic syndrome is also linked to severe chronic psychological stress … or even stress that happened long ago, during childhood.10 It’s also quite possible that stress is inflammatory independently of metabolic syndrome (if they can be separated).
 The role of stress is too complex, indirect, and long-term for clarity, but it’s a near certainty that it does have a role.
 I will return to this topic below, because it’s of great importance: it suggests that chronic low-grade inflammation might not be limited to the metabolic syndrome stereotype of “old, fat, unfit.”

 Menopause is probably inflammatory